Skip to content

 • Short Answer: Three tests — waist, antennae, frass — separate them definitively in under 30 seconds

-• Key Fact: Subterranean termites cause $5 billion in U.S. damage annually, but in New Hampshire carpenter ants are the #1 wood-destroying pest because termites are near their northern range limit
+• Key Fact: Subterranean termites are the top U.S. wood-destroying pest nationally, but in New Hampshire carpenter ants are the #1 wood-destroying pest because termites are near their northern range limit

 • NH Relevance: UNH Cooperative Extension Pest Fact Sheet 62 states verbatim that carpenter ants are 'the most troublesome structural pest in New Hampshire'; termites are present but rarely the primary threat

-• Action Needed: Run the waist-antennae-frass test, then call for a free inspection — treatment costs and urgency differ dramatically between the two ($250–$500 carpenter ants vs $1,200–$3,500 termites)
+• Action Needed: Run the waist-antennae-frass test, then call for a free inspection — treatment approach and urgency differ dramatically between the two pests, so get a written quote for the pest you actually have

 Field Identification Card